 Brick and mortar Damage

-Brick and mortar damage is one of the most common signs of chimney deterioration.
+Brick and mortar damage is a common sign of chimney deterioration.
 The mortar holds the brick together and ensures the stack is firm.
+Common signs of damaged mortar are cracks and gaps between the bricks.

 It usually happens during the freeze-and-thaw cycle and is common in chimneys that have been around for decades or aren’t regularly maintained.